|Audit Committee Charter|

 The Committee will meet at least quarterly.
 The Committee shall meet in executive session at least once per year without any members of management or representatives of the independent auditor present.

 The Chair of the Committee or a majority of the members of the Committee may call a special meeting of the Committee.
-The Audit Committee may form and delegate authority to subcommittees when appropriate, provided, however, that no subcommittee shall consist of fewer than two members.
+The Audit Committee may form and delegate authority to subcommittees when appropriate.

 The Audit Committee shall make regular reports to the Board, including reviews of any issues that arise with respect to the quality or integrity of the Corporation's financial statements, the Corporation's compliance with legal or regulatory requirements, the performance and independence of the Corporation's independent auditors, and the performance of the Corporation's internal audit function.